billionsjoel/space-travellers/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# The React BookStore CMS App.
+# The SPACE TRAVELLERS App.

 > Working with the real live data from the SpaceX API.
 A web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.